 Players without the mentioned protection are not allowed to participate in a game.
+For violation of this rule, after warning by the Referee, a minor penalty shall be imposed. → Rule 12 - Illegal Equipment.

 Younger Players in the "Under 18" age category who participate in the "Senior" age category must wear the protective equipment as specified and described for the "Under 18" age category.